 We understand that it is best to learn from someone who has "been there and done that", which is why our workshop is primarily run by local School Liaison Officers as well as military-connected teachers and family members.
 This small, yet impactful, difference makes us stand apart from other professional development workshops.

 Sponsors and Donors

-Dr. Cathy O’Farrell, COEHS Office of Field Experiences Director
+- Dr. Cathy O'Farrell, Director, COEHS Office of Academic Support and Information Services

 Partners and Presenters

-From the first workshop in fall 2013 to the most recent in spring 2016, a total of 648 interns have received information that will assist them in being more effective in the teaching and learning of military-connected students!
+From the first workshop in fall 2013 to the most recent, many interns have received information that will assist them in being more effective in the teaching and learning of military-connected students!

 Comments from attendees: